forguncyglobal/forguncyglobal.github.io/docs/2-setup/1-install-forguncy-builder.md

 - Memory: 4GB or more
 - Hard Drive: at least 400MB of free space

-If .NET Framework is not installed, 2GB or more free space is required on your hard drive.
+A 2GB or more free space is required on your hard drive if .NET Framework is not installed.
 {: .note}

 ### .NET Frameworks